 Upstream Tech built Lens as an easy-to-use web app for organizations to use remote monitoring to support their forest management needs.
 Read on for examples of how Lens can inform forest management, including use cases from the Society for the Protection of New Hampshire Forests, the Sonoma Land Trust, and Colorado Open Lands.
-Or, use the outline below to quickly reference the Lens use cases that interest you:

 Healthy forests provide critical habitat to support biodiversity, improve air quality, filter and retain water, and store carbon.
 Yet in the face of a rapidly changing climate, managers need new tools to ensure that forests remain resilient and continue providing these benefits.
 Accurate and timely data is essential to make informed decisions about how best to steward and protect forestland.
 Further, transparency and oversight is critical for organizations that need to monitor forests under conservation easements or sustainable certification standards.